 Unit-based compensation expense related to the profits interests granted to employees, consultants and our board of managers members is measured at the grant date based on the fair value of the profits interests.
 Compensation expense for those awards is recognized over the requisite service period, which is generally the vesting period.
 We use the straight-line method to record the expense of awards with service-based vesting conditions.
 We account for forfeitures as they occur.

-Prior to July 31, 2023, we used the Black-Scholes option-pricing model to determine the fair value of profits interests.
+We use the Black-Scholes option-pricing model to determine the fair value of profits interests.
 The following summarizes the inputs used:

 Common Unit Fair Value - See the subsection titled "-Determination of Fair Value of Common Units" below.